slviajero/tinybasic/Basic2/IoTBasic/boards/README.md

 This is a folder for predefined boards with components.

+Purpose of this folder is to store information of entire systems.
+It helps to define them here is a file and then include the file in hardware.h.
+This way, PIN settings and hardware settings don't have to be done by hand.

    dummy.h:
        do nothing.